-- Relate – Cultivate relationships.
+- Relate – Cultivate relationships with shared activities.
 People who have strong connections with others report higher levels of happiness.
 You can develop a support system, use conversation starters, practice the love languages, and plan some fun.
 Communication is key, especially listening.

 - Emotional Intelligence – learning to understand and manage our emotions helps us interact with others.

 4. Connect with Purpose: Aspire to goals, Inspire Flow, and nourish the Spirit.

 - Aspire – reaching for goals increases meaning in life.
 Check out the How to Set Goals free tutorial and the Goal Toolkit to learn more about setting goals.
 Use time well – learn how at Time Management 101, and more at the Productivity Toolkit.
 A regular review of my progress and value statement helps to maintain focus on tasks, goals and projects.
 The Brand and Purpose Toolkit has resources for discovering purpose.

 - Inspire Flow – seek activities that balance challenge with skills.
 Use strengths for an experience that is so engaging that we lose all track of time.

 - Spirituality – Studies show that those with a spiritual practice or religious beliefs tend to be happier than those who don’t.
 There are many paths, but you can examine your beliefs, practice your values, and pursue spiritual growth.

 Use the power of the pause to make positive shift happen.